 The report comes following polling showing a fall of in support for the Yes to independence campaign.

 The data, complied by TNS BMRB showed that when given the same question as that envisaged in the 2014 referendum, 30 per cent of respondents said that they would vote for independence, down 3 per cent compared with February.
 The proportion opposing independence fell by 1 per cent to 51 per cent whilst the don’t knows have increased by 4 per cent to 19 per cent.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.